-There are a few of choices in the world of analytics: you can use powerful, modern predictive analytics software, you can employ an actual statistician, or you can use a blended approach with both software and statisticians.
+There are a few choices available to businesses in the world of analytics: you can use powerful, modern predictive analytics software, you can employ an actual statistician, or you can use a blended approach with both software and statisticians.
 There are pros and cons to each method, and the one that is right for your business will not only depend on what type of business you have but also how you use data.

 Privacy Matters.
 Customer privacy and the protection of personal identifying information (PII) is critical to all data collection and analytics.
 It is more regulated than ever before with the passage of GDPR.